header-banner-plantbasedenoughprotein.jpg

 How Much Protein Do You Need?

-Proteins and amino acids are crucial to our health, but how much do we actually need to take in each day?
-The recommended daily intake is just 0.83g per kilogram of bodyweight per day for an adult.1 For a 60kg female this equals a daily recommended intake of a mere 49.8g of protein, while a male of 80kg should aim for a daily intake of 66.4g of protein.
-For children, pregnant or breastfeeding women these recommendations are slightly higher, as they need more protein to fuel growth - either of themselves or of their child.
+Proteins and amino acids are crucial to our health, but how much do we need to take in each day?
+The recommended daily intake is just 0.83g per kilogram of body weight per day for an adult.1 For a 60kg female, this equals a daily recommended intake of a mere 49.8g of protein, while a male of 80kg should aim for a daily intake of 66.4g of protein.
+For children, pregnant or breastfeeding women, these recommendations are slightly higher, as they need more protein to fuel growth - either for themselves or their child.

 Plant Based Protein vs. Animal Protein